pavelrt/CCplex/README.md

 # CCplex

-A description of this package.
+This package provides modulemap for Cplex.
+It just contains paths to cplex library.

-Copy libcplex.cp to pkg-config directory
+Remember to copy libcplex.cp to pkg-config directory